Abdelhakim-Zenibi/Analysis-of-the-volume-of-seafood-products-marketed-from-marine-fishing-in-Morocco/README.md

 # Analysis-of-the-volume-of-seafood-products-marketed-from-marine-fishing-in-Morocco
 ## Overview

+This repository contains a data analysis project focused on analyzing Moroccan fish data.
 This project aims to conduct an analysis of the factors that influence the volume of coastal and artisanal fishing products in Morocco using Principal Component Analysis (PCA) with the R and Python programming languages.

 ## Data

 The data used in this analysis has been extracted from the [hcp.ma](https://www.hcp.ma/) website and includes information on coastal and artisanal fishing in Morocco.
-The raw data can be found in the `data/` folder of this repository.
+The raw data can be found in the `Dataset.xlsx` file of this repository.

 ## Objectives